SHOW

 yes?
 SHOW ATTRIBUTE/D=1/ALL varname

 Shows the attribute(s) for a variable.
 This command is included for convenience; it does not add any capabilities beyond the LIST command, but is useful especially with the /ALL qualifier for a quick look at what attributes a variable has.
-See the section on access to dataset and variable attributes.
+The /OUTPUT qualifer adds to each line the flag showing whether the attribute is marked for writin to netCDF files.

 Ref Sec33.3.